More important than what we do, is what does God do? What are the results of 4D’s ministry? Are we making a spiritual

 - Follow-up through trained e-coaches and courses like Why Jesus? give those who respond with a commitment to Christ on the Evangelism site, an opportunity to discover more about who Jesus is.
 At the end of the course, the e-coach invites the person to a small group meeting, such as an Alpha course, and ultimately seeks to introduce them to a local church.

 - Equipping takes place through special 4D sponsored web sites and mobile platforms, such as LeaderXpress for (youth) leaders in both Romanian and Czech.
 These sites provide locally tested programs, games, ice breakers, links, opportunities for networking, training and more.
 They also encourage field driven local ministry ideas and creativity and are a resource for those involved in ministry (most of them being volunteers and many who don’t speak English)

 - Media Safe, is an educational project covering a very specific and controversial area of the Children, Youth and Family Ministries.
 A topic that is often ignored in many churches, but proved to be more and more dominant in our time.
-The project reveals the impact of the Internet, (as the main source for all type of media: music, movies, TV, news, games, social networks etc.) on our kids and offer some ways to filter out the negative aspects of it and redeem and use its positive aspects.
+The project reveals the impact of the Internet, (as the main source for all types of media: music, movies, TV, news, games, social networks etc.) on our kids and offer some ways to filter out the negative aspects of it and redeem and use its positive aspects.